jeremymoreau/mnisiscom/README.md

     - Then enter `./run_spm12.sh /usr/local/MATLAB/MATLAB_Compiler_Runtime/v713/`.
 Note: you may need to change `/usr/local/MATLAB/MATLAB_Compiler_Runtime/v713/` if you installed the MATLAB Compiler Runtime in a different location in step 1.

-### MNI SISCOM
-Download MNI SISCOM: **link**
-- Windows: Double click mnisiscom_setup.exe and follow the instructions.
-- Mac: Double click mnisiscom.dmg and move mnisiscom.app to your Applications folder
-    - If you get a notification that `"mnisiscom" can't be opened because it is from an unidentified developer`, right-click on the app and select `Open`, then click on the `Open` button.
-- Linux: Double click on mnisiscom.
-    - If this doesn't work, you may need to right-click mnisiscom -> select `Properties` -> then the `Permissions` tab, and check the `Allow executing file as program` box.

-### MNI SISCOM Command line tool & Python module
-If you would like to use the command-line version of mnisiscom or the Python module, you can also install MNI SISCOM from PyPi.
-If you do not have python 3 yet, the Anaconda Python distribution is recommended: https://www.anaconda.com/distribution/#download-section

-To install mnisiscom simply run:
-`pip install mnisiscom`

-You can then run the command line tool via a terminal:
-`mnisiscom`

-or open the Destop GUI:
-`mnisiscom_gui`

-For usage information, enter:
-`mnisiscom --help`

-Note: On Windows you may need to install Visual Studio C++.
-See this question for more information: https://stackoverflow.com/questions/29846087/microsoft-visual-c-14-0-is-required-unable-to-find-vcvarsall-bat